ethompson17/CongressData/README.md

-## There are two tables of data in this dataset to download in the folder `Datasets`.
+## There are two tables of data in this dataset to download in the folder `Dataset`.
 The other table is created in the query file `CongressQueryProject.sql` (first statement in the file)

 # Congressional Resignations